 The Committee considers remuneration policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for executive directors and other senior executives.
 The Committee, having regard to performance, relevant comparative information and independent expert advice, reviews executive remuneration and other terms of employment annually.
-As well as a base salary, remuneration packages include superannuation, retirement and termination entitlements, performance related bonuses and fringe benefits.
-Senior executives may also be eligible to participate in the Employee Long Term Incentive Plan.
+As well as a base salary, remuneration packages include superannuation and performance related bonuses.
 Remuneration packages are set at levels that are intended to attract and retain executives capable of managing the consolidated entity's operations.